 - Know When to Automate Security – Automating specific elements of your protection can contribute to managing a complicated cloud environment.
 Such automated products and operations as data aggregation, log activity, security policy management, and threat detection are few approaches.
 These measures can more rapidly address compliance violations, service misconfigurations, security gaps, and service outages.

 Create An Unbreakable Security Bond With CloudCodes

-Combine the cloud provider security with CloudCodes CASB solutions to create a virtual strong bond that stop hackers from entering your network boundaries.
+Combine the cloud provider security with CloudCodes CASB solutions to create a virtual strong bond that stops hackers from entering your network boundaries.
 This boundary will prevent the occurrence of threats and hence, stopping hackers from attempting their intended task.